dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

         }

     }
 ```

 ## What just happened?

-I applied a technique called the [Extract and Override](http://taswar.zeytinsoft.com/2009/03/08/extract-and-override-refactoring-technique/) technique, to remove the concrete references to all of those CRM runtime only services from within the Execute method.
+I applied a technique called the [Extract and Override](http://taswar.zeytinsoft.com/2009/03/08/extract-and-override-refactoring-technique/) technique, to remove the concrete references to all of those CRM runtime only services from within the Execute method, and instead they are now referenced within virtual methods which can be overriden at unit test time.

-For example rather than:
+For example rather than having the following code directly within the execute method:

 ```
   var executionContext = (IPluginExecutionContext)serviceProvider.GetService(typeof(IPluginExecutionContext));